bigteddo/speechreader/README.md

 speechreader use the SpeechSynthesisUtterance interface of the Web Speech API and provider a ready to use wrapper class to start adding TTS functionality to your project.
-This lobrary is meant to be added on  PROJECT RUNNING ON A WEB BROWSER.
+This library is meant to be added on  PROJECT RUNNING ON A WEB BROWSER.

 ## Installation